YangCatalog/deployment/README.md

 a docker containers that have some specific name (like backend, frontend, yang-search...).
 This will add a prefix to these names so in this example we would have yc-backend, yc-frontend...

-`MYSQL_ROOT_PASSWORD=<ROOT PASSWORD>` - Password to get into mysql cli as a root or to make any changes as root.
-This password has to be used in any of these cases

-`MYSQL_DATABASE=yang_catalog` - Database name

-`MYSQL_USER=yang` - yangcatalog specific user for mysql

-`MYSQL_PASSWORD=<MYSQL PASSWORD>` - Password to get into mysql cli as a yang user or to make any changes as yang user.
-This password has to be used in any of these cases.
-It can be same as root password although this is not recommended.

-`MYSQL_VOLUME=/var/yang/mysql` - where are all the mysql database files located

 `RABBITMQ_USER=<RABBITMQ_USER>` - rabbitmq username.

 `RABBITMQ_PASSWORD=<RABBITMQ PASSWORD>`  - rabbitmq username.